 Ms. Mielauskas has a Bachelor of Science in public accounting from St. Joseph’s College and a Masters of Business Administration in finance from the University of Connecticut.
 Ms. Mielauskas is also a CPA and notary public.

-Thomas Podkowiak joined Avenir Health in 2011 and is currently a Software Developer.
+Thomas Podkowiak joined Avenir Health in 2011 and is currently a Senior Software Developer.

 Mr. Podkowiak holds a B.S. in Computer Science from Central Connecticut State University.